Frequently Asked Questions

-The thickest coating we apply is around .010” but is dependant upon part configuration and coating requirements.
+The thickest coating we apply is around .010” but is dependent upon part configuration and coating requirements.

 What is the tightest tolerance that can be held on masking?

-Masking tolerance is dependant upon part configuration and the coating being applied.
+Masking tolerance is dependent upon part configuration and the coating being applied.
 Typical masking tolerance range is ± .060” – ± .300”

 What is the tightest tolerance that can be held on coating thickness?

 We can hold very tight tolerance on medical wire using our automated deposition process targeting 0.0002” +/- 0.00002”.